alphagov/notifications-net-client/DOCUMENTATION.md

 To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __API integration__ page.
 Refer to the [API keys](#api-keys) section of this documentation for more information.

-If you use a proxy, you must set the proxy configuration in the `web.config`.
+If you use a proxy, you must set the proxy configuration in the `web.config` file.
 Refer to the [Microsoft documentation on proxy configuration](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/proxy-configuration) for more information.

 # Send a message